OMG OMG OMG.

 The insides of these are perfectly gooey, and I definitely undercook my brownies so they’re extra fudgy.
 I also cut these into SMALL squares because they’re so rich.
 And then I eat four at a time, but the option for small portions is there!
 For someone else.

-These fudge brownies are of course massively kid-friendly, but adults that have had them are all “wow yes v amazing” to this recipe in particular.
+These one bowl fudge brownies are of course massively kid-friendly, but adults that have had them are all “wow yes v amazing” to this recipe in particular.
 I think adding walnuts would be especially delicious as well!

 This time of year I’m always hunting for a new baked good for teacher gifts, end-of-year parties, or any sad meeting that needs a smiley emoji brought to the table.
 Here’s Beck exercising zero restraint!